 - Rimfors (Sweden)*

-A common denominator for many on the list is that they use Tehnomat’s grips, baskets and tips, just like me.
+A common denominator for many on this list is that they use Tehnomat’s grips, baskets and tips, just like I do. * All marked with asterisk are using my aluminum ferrule invention.